41st Soldiers Prepare Living Areas for Afghan Evacuees

-Soldiers assigned to 41st Field Artillery Brigade and volunteers gather mattresses in case evacuees from Afghanistan are sent to the Grafenwohr Training Area, Germany on Aug.
+B-Roll footage of Soldiers assigned to 41st Field Artillery Brigade preparing tents and beds for the in case evacuees from Afghanistan are sent to Grafenwohr, Germany on Aug.
 22, 2021.
 U.S. Army Europe and Africa is working hand-in-hand with host nations, the joint force and interagency partners to provide temporary lodging, medical and logistical support as part of Operation Allies Refuge.

 Operation Allies Refuge is facilitating the quick, safe evacuation of U.S. citizens, Special Immigrant Visa applicants and other at-risk Afghans from Afghanistan.